 to inspire kids’ minds

-For the ease of reference, I divided the alternatives into eight situations where you most likely will need to use them.
+For ease of reference, I divided the alternatives into eight situations where you most likely will need to use them.

 When your kid proudly brings you a drawing